penyland/astroblog/src/content/posts/post-2.md

 draft: false
 ---

-# Running PostgreSQL with Docker.
+# Running PostgreSQL in a container and managing it with pgAdmin.
-In this post, we will look at how to run a PostgreSQL database and pgAdmin with Docker.
+In this post, we will look at how to run a PostgreSQL database and pgAdmin in containers on your local machine.
 This is a great way to get started with PostgreSQL without having to install it on your local machine.

 ## Pulling the image